 Based on the aggregated intelligence of 180,000-plus investors participating in Motley Fool CAPS, the Fool's free investing community, video game giant Activision Blizzard (NAS: ATVI) has earned a respected four-star ranking.

 With that in mind, let's take a closer look at Activision's business and see what CAPS investors are saying about the stock right now.

 Santa Monica, Calif.

 President/CEO Robert Kotick

-On CAPS, 97% of the 7,006 members who have rated Activision believe the stock will outperform the S&P 500 going forward.
-These bulls include All-Star Dukenewkirk, who is ranked in the top 10% of our community, and Raylanw.
+On CAPS, 97% of the 7,203 members who have rated Activision believe the stock will outperform the S&P 500 going forward.

-At the time thisarticle was published Fool contributor Brian Pacampara owns no position in any of the companies mentioned.
-The Motley Fool owns shares of Activision and Take-Two.
-The Fool owns shares of and has written calls on Activision.
-Motley Fool newsletter services have recommended buying shares of Activision and Take-Two.
-Motley Fool newsletter services have recommended creating a synthetic long position in Activision.
+Fool contributor Brian Pacampara owns no position in any of the companies mentioned.
+Motley Fool newsletter services have recommended buying shares of Activision and Take-Two, as well as creating a synthetic long position in Activision.
 Try any of our Foolish newsletter services free for 30 days.We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Fool's disclosure policy always gets a perfect score.